 The following materials will be required of every applicant.
 The materials must be uploaded to the application as PDF files.

 - Transcripts should include information for all undergraduate courses you have taken at the time you apply.
 If you have attended multiple institutions, you can upload one transcript if that transcript lists all transfer credits.
 If it does not, you should upload a transcript from each institution you have attended.

 - Part 1: Describe your previous research experiences and future academic and career goals.

-- Part 2: Discuss one of this year’s projects and why you find it interesting.
-What have you learned in your undergraduate research or coursework that makes you interested in this project?
+- Part 2: Discuss one of this year’s projects/labs and why you find it interesting.
+What have you learned in your undergraduate research or coursework that makes you interested in this project/lab?
 (NOTE: Your selection for this essay does not commit you to a certain lab.)

-- Two (2) Letters of Recommendation: Recommenders should be familiar with your work in an academic or research setting.
+- We will ask for the contact info for both recommenders.
+They should be familiar with your work in an academic or research setting.
 Please be sure to give your recommenders ample advance notice and confirm that they will be able to submit their letters by the deadline.
-Letters of recommendation should be uploaded here.

 Note for Harvard undergraduates: Harvard students who fulfill the eligibility criteria and are interested in working in one of our labs should contact the head of the relevant lab directly.
 We also encourage you to apply for PRISE or HCRP funding through URAF.